Japan with Heath Ceramics

 Our adventures typically have between 10 and 18 guests, and our Modern Adventure Team.
 Our experiences are fun and inclusive and you can expect to be joined by a diverse group in terms of age, background and interests—including solo travelers, couples and friends traveling together.
 This adventure is for travelers age 18 and above.

 Who is leading this trip?

 This trip is led by an expert Modern Adventure Trip Leader.
 They’re an experienced travel guide, a representative of Modern Adventure and your go-to person for questions or concerns on the trip.
 We’ll be joined throughout our adventure by local, expert guides who are deeply knowledgeable with respect to local cultures, customs and history and are passionate about sharing that with us.

 What is the cancellation policy?

-For the May 2021 departure, you may cancel on or before January 11, 2021 and receive a full refund minus a $500 per-person service fee.
-If you cancel on or after January 12, 2021, there is a 50% cancellation fee.
-On or after March 12, 2021, there is a 100% cancellation fee.
-For the June 2021 departure, you may cancel on or before February 8, 2021 and receive a full refund minus a $500 per-person service fee.
-If you cancel on or after February 9, 2021, there is a 50% cancellation fee.
-On or after April 9, 2021, there is a 100% cancellation fee.
+For all departure, you may cancel up to 120 days of travel and receive a full refund, minus a $500 per-person service fee.
+Within 119 days of travel, there is a 50% cancellation fee; within 60 days of travel, there is a 100% cancellation fee.
 We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or of the trip being canceled for unforeseeable reasons (see our Terms and Conditions for full details).
 Please note that for guests who are transferring trips or traveling on rescheduled trip dates, your cancelation terms will vary from the above, and are generally non-refundable.
 Please refer to your correspondence from our Customer Experience team for specific details.